 The byte address flag is set or reset at the temporal midpoint of the microinstruction.
-Thus its new value may be used to determine which byte of the memory location is to be altered.
+Thus, it can be altered in the same instruction which requests a byte store and its new value will determine which byte of the memory location is to be altered.